 Anna’s Hummingbird // Photo by Dave Hage

-We invite you to join us for an experiential dive into the practices of Bird Language and Mindful Birding!
-Over the course of 4 weeks from May 16th to June 11th we will be focusing on slowing down and relaxing your nervous system through tuning into the birds, while also building a relationship of reciprocity with them.
-By paying attention to birds’ vocalizations and behaviors, and striving to understand what they are communicating about in our neighborhoods, we also come to learn how our choices, actions and behaviors can support their well-being.
+Through tuning into the birds, we will focus on slowing down and relaxing, while also building a relationship of reciprocity with them.
+By paying attention to birds’ vocalizations and behaviors — and striving to understand what they are communicating about — we also come to learn how our choices, actions and behaviors can support their well-being.

 Mindful Birding and Bird Language share a lot of overlap and complementary elements in their practices and pedagogies.
 Here is a bit more about each of these approaches to connecting with the birds and with ourselves: